kamilmac/unibear/README.md

      and Neovim.

 4. Apply edits\
-   Press your `useEditTools` key (default `+`) to enable write tools,\
+   Press your `useModifyTools` key (default `+`) to enable write tools,\
-   then instruct the AI to apply changes to your files.
-(Read tools are vailable in default mode).
+   then instruct the AI to apply changes to your files and commit them.\

-5. Commit and review\
-   Press your `useGitTools` key (default `:`) and enter commands like\
-   `commit changes`.
-You can also request a review based on your diff\
-   or generate a PR description.
+   (Read-only tools are available in default mode).

 <br>